-A lot of other times, malicious individuals will craft ransomware and disguise them as an advertisement pop-up, such as on security products offerings.
+A lot of other times, malicious individuals will craft ransomware and disguise them as an advertisement pop-up, such as on security product offerings.
 Do yourself a favor, and never click these links.
 Just close the window and move on, but if you can’t, restart your computer.

 What to do if your PC has been compromised

-If you made a backup, the quickest and best solution is to erase your computer and restore everything from backup.
+If you made a backup, the quickest and best solution is to erase your computer and restore everything from the backup.